man sitting with lemon car

 • Explain your concerns and allow the dealership or manufacturer representative the chance to fix the issue with your vehicle.

-• Save all documentation related to your lemon law case, including your lease or purchase agreement, any repair orders from your dealer or mechanic, and receipts from any expenses you incurred as a result of your faulty vehicle.
+• Save all documentation related to your lemon law case, including your lease or purchase agreement, any repair orders from your dealer or mechanic, and receipts from any expenses you incurred for your faulty vehicle.

 • Consult with an experienced California lemon law attorney who can guide you through the lemon law process in California and help you pursue a refund or replacement vehicle.